eric97li/Vivid/README.md

   quit session (when queue reaches final song)

   To be added: Rewind to prev song or skip, remove song, song search in queue for convenience of large song sets,
-     database store of users and song lists, user sign in
+     database store of users and song lists, user sign in, handle cases of wrong inputs for commands (for an example such as playing queue when no songs added: this currently ends the session).

 Instructions of use:
     Commands instructions follow with starting the application